-Kimuras from the Bottom: the Stepover Finish and Armbar - a BJJ Tutorial
+Kimuras From the Bottom: The Stepover Finish and Armbar (A BJJ Tutorial)

 Attacks from the bottom of half guard with the Kimura can open up a ton of options for you, and you can easily transition into other attacks off of the basic sequence covered previously.
-Remember: the Kimura grip isn't just a submission, but it can also be viewed as a position, and once you understand this, you can predict what your opponent is likely to do, and then capitalize on it.
+Remember—the Kimura grip isn't just a submission; it can also be viewed as a position, and once you understand this, you can predict what your opponent is likely to do and then capitalize on it.

 Starting with extending your arms away and angling your hips far out, try to make sure your inside foot (my right in the videos) stays hooked in between your partner's legs, keeping you anchored to your opponent.
 From here, just step over to their far hip.
 Note that you can simply step over, or you can pull yourself over by using the Kimura grip like the amazing handle it is in order to climb up onto your partner.
 Once you've stepped on their hip, use this leverage to break their grip and pry their arm away, and then simply finish the shoulder lock as normal.

 Following With the Roll Through

 Key Detail: Your right knee (the one that's across their head) is going to keep them from being able to sit up into you, and it's going to want to stay bent to avoid the escape.
 You want to maintain the angle toward their hips to make the armbar tighter and much harder to escape, rather than allowing your hips to face the ceiling, as you might be accustomed with a classic armbar finish.
 Pinch your knees tight and straighten their arm out, being careful to keep the Kimura grip for as long as possible.

 In this "full speed" video (I always like to joke about my "full speed" being comparable to most people's half speed), you can see really clearly how easy it is to just follow your partner as they're rolling.
-At its core, jiu jitsu is about efficiency in movement, and this technique utilizes the fundamental principle of energy conservation to its fullest.
+At its core, jiu-jitsu is about efficiency in movement, and this technique utilizes the fundamental principle of energy conservation to its fullest.
 The trick is to anticipate what your partner is going to do, and then just to stay a hair ahead of them as they move to escape.